 Traditional weaning methods involve feeding your baby mashed, pureed, or soft cooked fruits and vegetables.

-We recommend feeding your baby a range of flavours rather than just sticking to one, as this may help stop them from growing up to be fussy eaters e.g. rather than just feeding them sweet vegetables such as sweet potato or carrots, mix it up and get them trying savoury vegetables like broccoli and cauliflower too.
+If you're wondering what food to go for when you begin weaning your baby, we recommend feeding your baby a range of flavours rather than just sticking to one, as this may help stop them from growing up to be fussy eaters e.g. rather than just feeding them sweet vegetables such as sweet potato or carrots, mix it up and get them trying savoury vegetables like broccoli and cauliflower too.
 We have a guide on baby finger foods here too for more inspiration.

 Foods that may trigger an allergic reaction (such as peanut spreads, eggs, gluten, and fish) can be introduced from 6 months but only in very small amounts to help you identify any reactions.
 Here are some good weaning foods3 to kick things off with:

 Broccoli – steamed and mashed

 Avocado – pureed

 Eggs – soft boiled or scrambled (introduce eggs slowly from 6 months, as they can be an allergen4)